azmaveth/taskspec/README.md

 ./run_tests.py --help
 ```

-All test output files (coverage reports, mutation test results, etc.) are organized
+All test output files and artifacts are automatically stored in the `test_output` directory:
+- Coverage reports and mutation test results
+- All `.md` files generated during tests
+- Phase files created by the split functionality
+- Any auto-generated specification files

-in the `test_output` directory by default to keep the filesystem clean.
-You can
-specify a custom output directory with the `--output-dir` flag.
+This keeps the main project directory clean.
+You can specify a custom output directory with the `--output-dir` flag when running tests.

 ## License